briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

         └── tsconfig.json
 ```

-There is a balance to be found between single stacks vs micro stacks.
-Both the base and app modules/components/constructs could be split out further.
-For example, the `base` modules/components/constructs could be split into `networking` and `rds`.
-The `app` stack could be split into different ECS services so that their infrastructure can be deployed independently.

-The rule of thumbs are:

-- single stacks are bad because you don't want to put all your eggs in one basket, however your IaC tool should give you confidence about what is going to change when you try to make a change
-- Lots of small stacks can cause overhead and make things more complex than they need to be

 ### CLOC

 Let's use CLOC (count lines of code) to compare the lines of code used in the `c/m/c` of CDK/CloudFormation/Terraform/Pulumi.